Azure Key Vault vs CyberArk: Comparison to Know

 Due to features including FIPS 140-2 Level 2 validated HSMs, data encryption at rest and in transit, and role-based access control (RBAC), the data security in Azure can’t be neglected.

-Over this, It’s also integrated with Azure Active Directory for authentication which provides centralized identity management.
+It’s also integrated with Azure Active Directory for authentication, which provides centralized identity management.

-CyberArk Privileged Account Security integrated solution provides detailed privileged activity intelligence, which arms organizations and individuals with the information they need to identify and it also responds to the most critical incidents, meeting demanding compliance requirements.
+CyberArk Privileged Account Security integrated solution provides detailed privileged activity intelligence, which arms organizations and individuals with the information they need to identify.
+It also responds to the most critical incidents, meeting demanding compliance requirements.

 Cost:

-Azure Key Vault is a usage-based product, cost is typically incurred for operations like key storage, secret storage, and key operations.
+Azure Key Vault is a usage-based product, and costs are typically incurred for operations like key storage, secret storage, and key operations.
 Offering a predictable pricing model makes it easy to use, especially for organizations heavily invested in the Azure ecosystem.

 Due to such reasons, quote customization can come in handy.